SDCalvo/mcp-ui-bridge/react-cli-mcp/PLAN.md

     - Write integration tests for the MCP server tools, possibly using the test client mentioned above.
 6.  **Address `main.ts` (Original CLI):**
     - The `PLAN.md` mentions `main.ts` as the previous CLI entry point.
 Decide on its future:
-      - Will it be deprecated in favor of only the MCP server?
+      - Will it be deprecated in favor of only the MCP server and library usage?
-      - Will it be updated to _use_ the MCP server as a client for local CLI interaction/debugging?
+      - Will it be updated to _use_ the MCP server as a client for local CLI interaction/debugging (using the library itself)?
-      - Or, will the `mcp_server.ts` become the sole entry point for the tool, perhaps with a command-line flag to enable an interactive diagnostic mode?
-(This aligns with `Phase 3.5, Task 3.4.1`).
+      - Or, will the `mcp_server.ts` (when run directly via Node, if that's desired) become the sole entry point for the tool if a direct CLI executable is still needed, perhaps with a command-line flag to enable an interactive diagnostic mode? _(Currently `src/main.ts` is the entry for `npm run start` and correctly uses `runMcpServer` from `mcp_server.ts`)_.
+Consider if `src/main.ts` is still the best name/place if the project is primarily a library.
-7.  **Documentation (`Task 3.4.4`):**
+7.  **TSDoc and API Documentation (`Task 3.4.4` refinement):**
-    - Start documenting how to run the MCP server and connect a generic MCP client to it.
-    - Document the expected `data-mcp-*` attributes for web app developers.
+    - Enhance TSDoc comments for all exported functions and types in `react-cli-mcp` for better auto-generated documentation (e.g., using TypeDoc).
-8.  **Configuration Improvements:**
+8.  **Configuration Improvements for Library Usage:**
-    - Consider a configuration file (e.g., JSON or YAML) for server settings (target URL, port, headless mode, timeouts) as an alternative or supplement to environment variables for easier management.
+    - Ensure `McpServerOptions` is comprehensive for library users.
+    - Review default behaviors and error handling when used as a library.
+9.  **CLI Entry Point (`Task 3.4.2` - `bin` field):**
+    - Revisit if a global CLI command (e.g., `npx react-cli-mcp start --url ...`) is still desired in addition to the programmatic library usage.
+If so, implement the `bin` in `package.json` and a CLI argument parsing mechanism in `src/main.ts` or a dedicated CLI entry point script.
+10. **Publish to npm (`Task 3.4.5`):**
+    - Once further testing and documentation are complete, consider publishing to npm.

 ---